TehShrike/abstract-state-router/readme.md

 If a state change is triggered during a state transition, it is queued and applied once the current state change is done.

+# stateRouter.evaluateCurrentRoute(defaultRoute, defaultParameters)

+You'll want to call this once you've added all your initial states.
+It causes the current path to be evaluated, and will activate the current state.
+If the current path doesn't match the route of any available states, the browser gets sent to the default route provided.

 # State change flow

 - emit StateChangeStart